DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Reoccurring_monitoring.md

 ![Monitoring_batch](IMAGES/Monitoring_batch.png)

 Once running, the monitoring batch job will re-scan for changes in settings and business rules.
 You can disable the batch job from **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** tab if needed.
 Refer to section [Enable the Periodic monitoring](Reoccurring_monitoring.md#1-enable-the-periodic-monitoring)

+### 3.Create Performance View
+The periodic monitoring for SQL performance may  result in default values being generated initially.
+This issue can be resolved by executing the 'Create performance view' job.
+This job is specifically designed to create the System SQL resource statistics view, which ensures accurate and meaningful performance data is captured.
+Navigate to **System administrators > Setup > Insights for D365 FO > Periodic monitoring > Create performance view**.